emqx/emqx-docs/en_US/messaging/mqtt-topic-rewrite.md

 # Topic Rewrite

 Many IoT devices do not support reconfiguration or upgrade, so it is hard to change their subscribed topics.
-To solve this issue, EMQX has introduced the topic rewrite feature, that is, with relevant rules set, EMQX will rewrite the subscribed topic of the client sending a new message or subscribing to a new topic to a new topic.
+To solve this issue, EMQX has introduced the topic rewrite feature, that is, with relevant rules set, EMQX will rewrite the subscribed topic of the client sending a new message or subscribing to a new topic.

 You can combine the [retained message](./mqtt-retained-message.md) and [delayed publish](./mqtt-delayed-publish.md) feature with this topic rewriting.
 For example, when users want to use the delayed publish, they can use topic rewrite to redirect the message to the required topic.